In most cases, selling a house on Craigslist isn't a good idea.

 On the downside, handling the sale of your home independently requires significant time and expertise in the real estate market.
 The responsibility can be overwhelming without professional guidance if you don’t have the experience.
 Selling your home through FSBO on Craigslist also significantly limits your exposure compared to professional marketing avenues used by real estate agents.

-Craigslist also has a scam problem, including fake buyers and listings, bogus rental properties, and lies about the square footage of homes.
+Craigslist also has a scam problem, including fake buyers and listings, bogus rental properties, and lies about home square footage.
 Additionally, many buyers on Craigslist aren't serious about purchasing a home.

 Sifting through all the responses you get on Craigslist can take a lot of time and effort.
 As an inexperienced seller, it may be difficult to determine which buyers are serious and which are just window-shopping (or phishing).